Swades: Plot

-Mohan Bhargava is a non-resident Indian who works as a Project Manager on the Global Precipitation Measurement (GPM) program at NASA in the United States.
-Mohan came to U. S. for college studies and kept on living there after his parents in India died in a car accident.
-He keeps worrying about Kaveri Amma, a nanny at his home in Uttar Pradesh who looked after him during his childhood days.
-After his parents' death, Kaveri Amma went to live in an old age home in Delhi and eventually lost contact with Mohan.
-Mohan wishes to go to India and bring Kaveri Amma back with him to the U. S. Due to the recent success of Phase I of his project, he takes a few weeks off and travels to India.
-He goes to the old age home but learns that Kaveri Amma no longer lives there and went to a village named Charanpur a year ago.
-Mohan then decides to travel to Charanpur, in Uttar Pradesh.
+Mohan Bhargava is an NRI who works as a Project Manager on the Global Precipitation Measurement (GPM) program for NASA in Washington, D.C.
+Mohan relocated to the U.S. to attend college and stayed there after his parents died in a car accident in India.
+He worries about his Kaveri Amma, a nanny in his native Uttar Pradesh, who raised him during his childhood.
+After his parents' death, Kaveri Amma moved to an old age home in Delhi and eventually lost contact with Mohan.

+Mohan wishes to return to India and bring Kaveri Amma back with him to the U.S. Following the recent success of Phase I of his project, he takes a few weeks off and travels to India.
+He visits Kaveri Amma's old age home but learns that she no longer lives there and went to a village named Charanpur a year ago.
+Mohan decides to travel to Charanpur.

-Mohan decides to rent a recreational vehicle to reach the village fearing that he might not get the required facilities there.
-Upon reaching Charanpur, he meets Kaveri Amma and learns how his childhood friend Geeta (whom he called "Gitli" in his childhood) brought Kaveri Amma to stay with her after Mohan's parents died.
+Mohan uses a recreational vehicle to reach the village, fearing that he might not get the required facilities there.
+Upon reaching Charanpur, he reunities with Kaveri Amma and learns that his childhood friend Geeta, whom he referred to as 'Gitli' in his childhood, brought Kaveri Amma to stay with her after Mohan's parents died.
 Geeta runs a school in Charanpur and works hard to improve the living conditions of the villagers through education.
-However, the village is divided largely by caste and religious beliefs.
-Geeta does not like Mohan's arrival as she thinks that he will take Kaveri Amma back with him to the U. S., leaving her and her younger brother Nandan "Chiku" alone.
-Kaveri Amma tells Mohan that she needs to get Geeta married first and that it is her responsibility.
-Geeta believes in women empowerment and gender equality.
-This attracts Mohan towards Geeta and he too tries to help her by campaigning for education among backward communities and also girls.
-Mohan befriends villagers Nivaaran and Melaram, and they support him in his campaign.
-Mohan also wins the attention of Dadaji, a kind village chief.
+The village, however, is divided largely by caste and religious beliefs.
+Geeta disapproves of Mohan's arrival, believing that he will take Kaveri Amma back with him to the U.S, leaving she and her younger brother, Nandan 'Chiku' alone.
+Kaveri Amma tells Mohan that she needs to get Gita married first as it is her responsibility.
+Gita is a strong believer of women's empowerment and gender equality, which attracts Mohan to her and he decides to help her by campaigning for education among backward communities and girls.
+Mohan befriends villagers, Nivaaran and Mela Ram, and they support him in his campaign.
+Mohan also gains the attention of Dadaji, a kind village chief.